jsacapdev/event.filtering/README.md

-# Azure Account Access Token
+# Event Grid / Hub Subscription and Filter

-I keep forgetting how to generate an access token to access a resource in Azure.
-So this provides the context in terms of Event Grid and filtering to an Event Hub subscriber.
+The artifacts that accompany a spike around how Event Hub can subscribe to Event Grid.
+Also, how Event Grid supports the ability to filter based on the Clod Events Schema.
+All in a `.devcontainer`.

 To deploy (from the container):